 Lease liabilities are initially measured at the present value of lease payments not paid at the commencement date, discounted by calculated interest rate of the lease or, if the calculated interest rate cannot be determined easily, the Company's incremental borrowing rate.
 In general, the Company uses the incremental borrowing rate as a discount rate.
 Lease liabilities are subsequently measured by increasing the carrying amount to reflect the interest on the lease liability and reducing the carrying amount to reflect the lease payments.
 In our consolidated statement of financial position, lease liabilities are included in other financial liabilities.
 In measuring the lease liability, lease fee in each contract is allocated to the lease components and non-lease components based on the ratio of their independent prices.
-However, for data centers where the Company is a lessee, lease components and non-lease components related to them are not separated and are recognized as a single lease component.
+However, for data centers where the Company is a lessee, lease component.
 When the condition of the leases are changed, the Company remeasures the lease liability.